janusquadrifrons/J-Tools4AutoCad/README.md

 -Purpose       : Skipping the block editor and reference editing on workspace process.

 #### DETECTNONCOPLANARARCSANDCIRCLES
--Function      : Detect non-coplanar arcs and circles in the drawing\
+-Function      : Detect non-coplanar arcs and circles in the drawing.\
 -Purpose       : Compliance check of vendor projects.

 #### DETECTNONCOPLANARBLOCKS
--Function      : Detect non-coplanar blocks in the drawing\
+-Function      : Detect non-coplanar blocks in the drawing.\
 -Purpose       : Compliance check of vendor projects.

+#### SELECTSIMILARINVIEW
+-Function      : Select similar objects only in current view boundaries by using built-in SELECTSIMILAR settings.\
+-Purpose       : Better control of partial selection in large models.